 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-I am sure I am not the only one who has observed powerful entrepreneurial women like Joanna Gaines, Jessica Alba, Tina Fey or Arianna Huffington and silently longed for their life and success.
+I am sure I am not the only one who has observed powerful entrepreneurial women like Joanna Gaines, Jessica Alba, Tina Fey, or Arianna Huffington silently, waiting for their lives and success.

 The reality is that these successful moms who have blazed the trail have already offered up plenty of lessons for us to use.
 If we just open our eyes, take the time to study their ideas, tactics, and passions, and apply those lessons in our own life.
 Here are a few of the common threads that we have found that run through the fabric of today’s most successful women.